-Methane (CH4) is a hydrocarbon that is the primary component of natural gas as well as a very potent and important greenhouse gas (GHG).
-Because of its properties, capturing and using methane can offer both opportunities to generate new sources of clean energy and mitigate global climate change.
+Methane (CH4) is a hydrocarbon that is the primary component of natural gas and a very potent and important greenhouse gas (GHG).
+Unlike other GHGs, methane can be converted to usable energy.
+Capturing and using methane offers opportunities to generate new sources of clean energy and mitigate global climate change.

 Methane's Role in Global Warming